jlulloaa/pacmen/README.md

 # How to Run
 <img alt="Button Screenshot" src="howto/buttons.png" height=250px>

-The set of buttons to the left of the scene allows to control the game:
+The set of buttons at the upper-left corner of the scene allows to control the game:

 * **Add Pacman**: creates a new pacman and places it in a random position within the area.
 By [modifying the hue of the source images](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), we give the impression of re-colouring (pseudo) randomly every new pacman.
 * **Start Game**: starts the motion of the pacmen.
 When created, every pacmen is assigned a random speed and placed at a random position, so when they start "moving", it appears they move with different velocities across the area.
 Motion is achieved by shifting the position of the images in a small amount and alternating between pacman images (i.e. mouth closed/open), between calls to the function [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout).